cdcasey/12gov3/posts/2020-12-01-50-food-rescue-with-jess-palmer/index.md

 ---
-title: "50: Food Rescue with Jess Palmer"
+title: '50: Food Rescue with Jess Palmer'
-date: "2020-12-01"
+date: '2020-12-01'
 categories:
-  - "episodes"
+  - episodes
 tags:
-  - "ag-industry"
+  - ag-industry
-  - "guest-episode"
+  - guest-episode
-  - "social-justice"
+  - social-justice
-coverImage: "./food_rescue.jpg"
+coverImage: ./food_rescue.jpg
-slug: "slug"
+slug: 50-food-rescue-with-jess-palmer
-excerpt: ""
+excerpt: ''
 ---

 This week we’re talking to Jess Palmer of [Keep Austin Fed](https://keepaustinfed.org/) about food rescue.
 Why is food rescue something we need to worry about, and what can we do to help?